Terradue/doc-developer-sandbox/source/developer/toolbox.rst

 Inspect the application.xml
 ===========================

-Inspect the *application.xml*, it looks slightly different:
+Inspect the *application.xml*, it is now slightly different from the one used in the previous hands-on exercise:

 .. container:: context-application-descriptor-file